Don Blankenship

 Donald Leon Blankenship (born March 14, 1950) is an American businessman.
 He was chairman and CEO of the Massey Energy Company—the sixth-largest coal company (by 2008 production) in the United States—from 2000 until 2010 when an explosion at Massey's Upper Big Branch Mine resulted in the death of 29 workers.
 He served one year in prison for conspiring to violate federal mine safety standards.

 Blankenship has frequently spoken out about politics, the environment, unions, and coal production.
 In the 2018 United States Senate election in West Virginia, Blankenship lost a three-way Republican primary to Patrick Morrisey.
 Citing false information and dirty politics for his loss and claiming a personal unwillingness to quit, Blankenship attempted to run as the Constitution Party nominee, but was unable to get on the ballot and later endorsed Morrisey.
 In January 2024, he declared his candidacy as a Democrat for the United States Senate seat held by retiring Senator Joe Manchin in the 2024 election, losing the primary election to Glenn Elliott.
 Blankenship was also the Constitution Party's nominee in the 2020 United States presidential election.

 Early life and education

 Blankenship was born in Stopover, Kentucky, and raised in Delorme, West Virginia.
 His father served in the Korean War and his mother, Nancy McCoy, was a member of the McCoy family.
-The two divorced soon after Blankenship was born, and with the money from her divorce settlement Blankenship's mother ran a convenience store and gas station for 40 years.
+The two divorced soon after Blankenship was born, and with the money from her divorce settlement Blankenship's mother opened a convenience store and gas station which she ran for 40 years.
 After graduating from Matewan High School in Matewan, West Virginia, in 1968, Blankenship earned a bachelor's degree in accounting from Marshall University in 1972 in three school years, having worked as a coal miner during summertime.

 Blankenship is certified as a public accountant.
 In 2002, he was inducted into the American Institute of Certified Public Accountants' Business and Industry Hall of Fame.
 Blankenship has also been included in the Tug Valley Mining Institute Hall of Fame.